-Dr Daniel Tischer has recently joined the University of Bristol as Lecturer in Management.
-His research interests evolve around the study of (global) finance and banking from a critical perspective, including ethical banking, retail banking studies and a wider engagement with the mutual and cooperative banking sectors.
+Dr Daniel Tischer's research interests evolve around the study of (global) finance and banking from a critical perspective, including ethical banking, retail banking studies and a wider engagement with the mutual and cooperative banking sectors.

 Daniel joined Bristol from the University of Manchester where he worked as Lecturer in Political Economy and Organisation Studies and wrote his PhD on ‘The Embeddedness of Ethical Banking in the UK’.
 He has been a fellow at the Social Science Center in Berlin and has been a Research Officer at the Centre for Mutual and Employee-owned Business at the University of Oxford.